 And yet we all get caught up in the Empire of Nothing.
 We may confess that it is at odds with our beliefs, that it is even an enemy of our faith and convictions.
 But still, we follow along, we drink it in, we believe that it is important to our daily life.
 We must hear the reactions to the president’s latest tweet.
-We want to stay caught up on the newest Netflix series that everyone is binge watching.
+We want to stay caught up on the newest news video that everyone has already reacted to.
 Such things fuel our sense of belonging and our need to be tuned in to whatever is currently considered popular and therefore essential.
 But it’s not.

-I was alerted to this reality recently, perhaps more clearly than ever before.
-For 24 days my wife and I were off the grid.
+I am reminded of this reality, perhaps more clearly in these turbulent times.
+I have a fond memory of backpacking with my wife for 24 days, just over two years ago, completely isolated from every form of popular media.
 In the backcountry of High Sierras, we had no cell phones, no text messages or emails, no Instagram posts or Facebook updates.
 We were clueless about the latest movies, celebrity gossip, or anything about the world of politics.
 Our concerns were simple and had to do with basic survival.
 Getting water and filtering it, setting up camp, cooking dinner, etc. Rituals sprang up around our day, how we moved and when.
 It was tailored to our needs, to how our bodies handled the hike the day before and what we anticipated down the trail.
 We talked about issues dear to us, about marriage and family, about our hopes and dreams for our children and how easily it can all go awry.

 And amid all of that, I had unwittingly escaped from the Empire of Nothing.
 No TV or smart phone, no 24-hour news cycle meant that I was free to think about other things.
 Things that mattered.
 Things that were far more determinative of my happiness and wellbeing than anything any of the talking heads or bureaucrats had to say.